yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Extensions/Hardware Wire Macro.md

 ## Overview

-This macro creates an Shimmers wire type in the image of the decorated struct or enum.
+This macro creates a Shimmers wire type in the image of the decorated struct or enum.
 The attached data type will conform to ``Wire``.

 > Important: